 The local cycling communities of Australia should be proud.

-This blend of young Australian cycling men are an aggressive racing pedigree that engages crowds and keeps quality sponsorships within the sport of cycling.
+This blend of young Australian cycling men are an aggressive racing pedigree that engages crowds and keeps quality sponsorships within the sport.
 Attacking, fast, and willing to work for each other.

 But before we get to the results, let me paint a little picture for you.